pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 There are several ways to add a license file:

 1. When you create a new repository on GitHub, it will ask you if you wish to add a `LICENSE` file at that time.
-It will also create the file for you.
+If you select yes, it will create the file for you.
 2. You can add a license through the GitHub gui following the [<i class="fa-brands fa-github"></i> instructions here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
 3. You can add the file manually like we are doing in this lesson.